-name Specify a named MAC access list. in Specify that the ACL is applied in the ingress direction.
+Syntax Description name Specify a named MAC access list. in Specify that the ACL is applied in the ingress direction.
 Outbound ACLs are not supported on Layer 2 interfaces.

-No MAC ACL is applied to the interface.

-Interface configuration (Layer 2 interfaces only)
+Defaults No MAC ACL is applied to the interface.
+Command Modes Interface confi guration (Layer 2 interfaces only) Command History Release Modification 12.2(25)EX This command was introduced.
+Usage Guidelines You can apply interfaces.
 You can apply MAC ACLs only to ingress Layer 2 interfaces.
 You cannot apply MAC ACLs to Layer 3 interfaces.
 On Layer 2 interfaces, you can filter IP traffic by using IP access lists and non-IP traffic by using MAC access lists.
 You can filter both IP and non-IP traffic on the same Layer 2 interface by applying both an IP ACL and a MAC ACL to the interface.
 You can apply no more than one IP access list and one MAC access list to the same Layer 2 interface.
 If a MAC ACL is already configured on a Layer 2 interface and you apply a new MAC ACL to the interface, the new ACL replaces the previously configured one.

-If you apply an ACL to a Layer 2 interface on a switch, and the switch has an input Layer 3 ACL or a VLAN map applied to a VLAN that the interface is a member of, the ACL applied to the Layer 2 interface takes precedence.

-When an inbound packet is received on an interface with a MAC ACL applied, the switch checks the match conditions in the ACL.
+If you apply an ACL to a Layer 2 interface on a switch, and the switch has an input Layer 3 ACL or a VLAN map applied to a VLAN that the interface is a member of, the ACL applied to the Layer 2 interface takes precedence. match condition When an inbound packet is received on an interface with a MAC ACL applied, the switch checks the match conditions in the ACL.
 If the conditions are matched, the switch forwards or drops the packet, according to the ACL.
 If the specified ACL does not exist, the switch forwards all packets.

-For more information about configuring MAC extended ACLs, see the "Configuring Network Security with ACLs" chapter in the software configuration guide for this release.

-This example shows how to apply a MAC extended ACL named macacl2 to an interface:

-Switch(config)# interface gigabitethernet0/1 Switch(config-if)# mac access-group macacl2 in mac access-list extended
+ExamplesThis example shows how to apply a MAC extended ACL named macacl2 to an interface: Switch(config)# interface gigabitethernet0/1 Switch(config-if)# mac access-group macacl2 in